 This book may bring tears to your eyes, but it’s much more likely to cause peals of laughter as you see how the Cahill’s from Buttevant, individually and collectively dealt with life.

-or buy it at..
-Liam O’Ruiseals Book Shop Cork.
+The book is locally available at The Newcastle West Bookshop ..Easons Book Shop Mallow, Liam O’Ruiseals Book Shop Cork.
 The Crescent Book shop Limerick City.
-Philips Book Shop Mallow and in Buttevant at O’Connors Newsagent right across the road from the actual house of Two Walls and a Roof.
+Philips Book Shop Mallow, Bandon Book shop Weir Street, and in Buttevant at O’Connors Newsagent right across the road from the actual house of Two Walls and a Roof.